-- Improves projects’ social and environmental benefits.
+- Improves the projects’ social and environmental benefits;

-The SLA method is applied by several NGOs and multilateral institutions, such as: CARE, OXFAM, World Bank, FAO (Food and Agriculture Organization of the United Nations) and the UNDP (United Nations Development Programme).
-Its holistic approach and flexibility allow small organizations and large enterprises alike to apply it with reliable and efficient results.
+The SLA method is applied by several NGOs and multilateral institutions, such as CARE, OXFAM, World Bank, FAO (Food and Agriculture Organization of the United Nations) and the UNDP (United Nations Development Programme).
+Its holistic approach and flexibility allows small organizations and large enterprises alike to apply it with reliable and efficient results.

 SOCIALCARBON provides flexible and comprehensive criteria:

-The Standard’s criteria for co-benefits are very similar to the concept of emission reductions:
+The standard’s criteria for co-benefits are very similar to the concept of emission reductions:

-SOCIALCARBON Improves the attractiveness of the carbon credits for buyers:
+SOCIALCARBON improves the attractiveness of the carbon credits for buyers:

 According to Bloomberg and Ecosystem Market Place, SOCIALCARBON adds significant premium price value to VERs.
 Its value may be up to 80% higher when compared to common VCUs.